 Colton is a native Oregonian and began hunting birds and squirrels at a young age; he took his first blacktail buck at 12 years old and never looked back.
 In the early 1990’s he expanded into the rocky mountain states and has been trekking to Idaho, Montana, Nevada, Wyoming, Colorado, Utah, New Mexico, Arizona, and Iowa for 29 years consecutively…mostly hunting deer, elk, antelope, and sheep, although elk has always been the favorite.
 His motto is “any tag is a good tag, just go hunting.”
 When he is not hunting, he is fishing or spending time with his wife Mary.

 Brett Bertrand: Software Development Engineer

 Brett was raised in La Grande, Oregon.
 While not getting to many opportunities to hunt himself, he has always been surrounded by friends and family who love the sport.
-Instead he grew up playing baseball and soccer, continuing to play through his senior year.
+Instead of hunting he grew up playing baseball and soccer, continuing to play through his senior year.
 Now he’s an aspiring Software Developer working on his bachelors in Software Engineering (2022) at the Oregon Institute of Technology in Klamath Falls, Oregon.
-Now he enjoys hiking, fishing, and skiing with friends whenever the time presents itself.
+He enjoys hiking, fishing, and skiing with friends whenever the time presents itself.